Colm1711/snake_game/README.md

 -   [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) : For code on how to implement, draw and interact with canvas sourced here.

+-   [CSS tricks](https://css-tricks.com/snippets/javascript/javascript-keycodes/) : Codes for keys in the keydown function were sourced from here.

 ### Content

 -   All content was written by the developer.